kyle-lt/GarageSale/README.md

 build: ./item-api/docker

 ```
-5. Use Docker Compose to start
+5. Use Docker Compose to start (or use Kubernetes
 ```bash
 $ docker-compose up -d
 ```